-During the year, the defined benefit liability reduced by £5.2 million, resulting in the scheme showing a net surplus of £2.2 million at the end of the year.
-This was primarily due to a higher discount rate that had reduced the present value of our liabilities.
 For a number of years up to and including 2021/22, the net position shown in our balance sheet was a deficit, being the difference between the value of the scheme assets and the higher value of the pension liability.
-This year, we have had to consider whether the accounting standard FRS102 allows us to recognise this surplus of £2.2 million.
+In 2022/23 and this year, we have had to consider whether the accounting standard FRS102 allows us to recognise a surplus.
 FRS 102 states that "an entity shall recognise a plan surplus as a defined benefit plan asset only to the extent that it is able to recover the surplus".
 After taking professional advice on the matter, we have concluded that we may have a right to reduced contributions in future because of the surplus, although this is not conclusive.
 However, even if we do have such a right, given that we consider that any such right would need to include an allowance for a minimum funding requirement, and that our actuaries have calculated that in such a scenario the amount we could recognise as a surplus would be nil, we have decided that the correct accounting treatment is to apply an asset ceiling adjustment to bring the net position to nil.

-Notes to the Accounts
+Notes to the Financial Statements